kjav/nunit-build-test/README.md

 # nunit-build-test
-A test for nunit webhooks test build
+A test for nunit webhooks test build.